 - (Optional) Enter a custom name for your endpoint, or use the randomly generated name.

-- Under Worker Configuration, check the box for 16 GB GPUs.
+- Under GPU Configuration, check the box for 16 GB GPUs.

 - Leave the rest of the settings at their defaults.